xXleowXx/gitlab-charts/doc/backup-restore/backup.md

 ## Cron based backup

 > **Note**: The Kubernetes CronJob created by the Helm Chart currently sets the `cluster-autoscaler.kubernetes.io/safe-to-evict: "false"` annotation on the jobTemplate.
 Some Kubernetes environments, such as GKE Autopilot, don't allow this annotation to be set and will not create Job Pods for the backup.
-In those environments, you'll need to create your own CronJob without this annotation independent of the GitLab Helm Chart.
+At the risk of having the Job Pod evicted in those environments, you can create your own backup CronJob without this annotation independent of the GitLab Helm Chart.

 Cron based backups can be enabled in this chart to happen at regular intervals as defined by the [Kubernetes schedule](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule).